orb-lang/espalier/doc/md/peg/metis.md

 rule\.

-This returns a map of names to a Set of every rule which can be visited from that rule name\.
-It actually return the two halves \(terminal and regular\) as well as the union, but it most likely doesn't have to\.
+This returns a map of names to a Set of every rule which can be visited from that rule name, followed by the regular and recursive halves, which we do not currently collect\.

 ```lua
 local function setFor(tab)